-In addition, effective January 30, 2012, we retained the firm of Borgers & Cutler CPA's PLLC ("Borgers & Cutler") to audit our financial statement for our fiscal year ending December 31, 2011.
-Their report is included herein.
+In addition, effective February 22, 2013, we retained the firm of B F Borgers CPA PC ("Borgers PC"), to audit our financial statement for our fiscal year ending December 31, 2012, and include such report as part of our annual report on Form 10-K for our fiscal year ending December 31, 2012.
 This change in independent accountants was approved by our Board of Directors.
-There were no consultations between us and Borgers & Cutler prior to their appointment.
+There were no consultations between us and Borgers PC prior to their appointment.